about our eco glitter.

 Over how long?

 The conditions required for it?

 Given long enough anything will degrade, so the correct level of independent testing and independent verification of test results is needed to prove claims.

 Some of the other glitter on the market claiming to be biodegradable do have a cellulose component however are made from PLA, Cellulose Acetate or Cellophane.
 As they do not degrade in the natural environment, for example, a farmer’s field, wastewater, lakes or rivers, they are no better than plastic.

-Bioglitter® only comes in a hexagon shape, it does not come in stars, circles or hearts and is not holographic or iridescent.
+Bioglitter® only comes in a hexagon shape, it does not come in stars, circles or hearts and is not holographic.
 All those products still are in development at Ronald Britton Ltd.

 There is also a very basic test to see whether your glitter has a plastic base.

 Heat or burn the glitter product.
 (Don't try this at home!).
 If it melts and sticks to the surface it’s on, the glitter mainly contains plastic.
 It’s easiest to put the glitter on a sheet of aluminium foil and heat with a naked flame from beneath.
 Again, we do not suggest you try this, it's just an example of how you can determine whether your glitter contains plastic or not.
 Unfortunately, this test does not work on cellophane.